-Texas Truck Driver Pleads Guilty To Smuggling Deaths Of 10 Undocumented Immigrants
+Texas Trucker Pleads Guilty To Smuggling Of Undocumented Immigrants Leading To Deaths

 A 61-year-old truck driver has pleaded guilty to two counts of human smuggling leading to the deaths of 10 unauthorized immigrants in San Antonio earlier this year.